niccokunzmann/open-web-calendar/docs/host/self.md

     Seconds to cache the calendar files that get downloaded to reduce bandwidth and delay.
 - `APP_DEBUG` default `true`, values `true` or `false`, always `false` in the Docker container
     Set the debug flag for the app.

+There are **[more environment variables](https://flask.palletsprojects.com/en/3.0.x/config/)** available to configure the application.

 ## SSRF Protection with a Proxy Server